100_level100-Level Introductory and General Education Courses

 Notes: Field work may be required.
 Contact instructor for more information.

-View the Bulletin information.
+View the Catalog entry.

 Notes: Field work may be required.
 Contact instructor for more information.

-View the Bulletin information.
+View the Catalog entry.

-Prerequisites: GC 205 and GC 235, and junior standing.
+Prerequisites: GC 205, GC 235, and junior standing.

 Earth Systems Interactions focuses on research-oriented skills applicable to many physical and natural science careers.
 The course is designed to provide students with an applied understanding of research theory, a working knowledge of analysis and data visualization techniques, and an ability to interpret complex earth systems science data.
 GC 482 integrates a variety of professional skills required to conduct scientific investigations as an/a earth, environmental, geographical, or biological scientist.